Gali-Abdias/MALL-Web-Project/README.md

 # MALL-Web-Project
-Clint the Links to my the Web Proect: https://mallwebsitegali.netlify.app/
+## Clint the Links to see my first the Web Proect: https://mallwebsitegali.netlify.app/